christiangriset/redbox/README.md

 **Note**: The input should *not* be the full s3 path.
 The configuration will already include the bucket and create the full path for you.
 This helps prevent cases where a different bucket from the input configuration is supplied.

-### Reset() error
+### NextBox() error

-Reset starts the box anew, as if it was newly instantiated, including it losing memory of all data it's transported.
+NextBox gives you a new box, forgetting everything about previously packaged data

 ## Redbox - The Configuration